 Beyond my practical, hands-on, words in the trenches experience, I spent a few years in school learning theories of writing.
 After a sufficient amount of time reading and writing, the powers that be at the University of South Carolina decided to award me a doctoral degree in Rhetoric with a specialization in technical communication.
 (Like many of us, my degree is actually in English with a couple of semi-colons.
-I have a tendency to leave that English part out because folks will immediately think I’m going to correct their grammar or they want to start talking about some great works of literature.
-No offense to Melville, but I’ve never read Moby Dick, or many of the “great works,” and I’m looking comma rules right along with you!)
+I have a tendency to leave that English part out because folks will immediately think I’m going to correct their grammar or they want to start talking about some great work of literature.
+I’m looking comma rules right along with you!
+And, no offense to Melville, but I’ve never read Moby Dick, or many of the “great works.”)

 As far as who I am?
 My last name says a lot about me: I’m Cajun.
 I grew up on the border of Texas and Louisiana not far from the Gulf Coast, the youngest child of a working class family.
 I have a big, boisterous, straight talking, story telling, eating, drinking, laughing, crying, cussing, Catholic family.
 All of those things have marked me in significant ways and directly impact who I am and how I teach and how I approach this job.